A buzzing centre with top sightseeing and daytrips

+Japan’s fourth-largest city, Nagoya is the capital of Aichi Prefecture, best known as the birthplace of Toyota and Mitsubishi Motors.
 Unsurprisingly, there are a lot of industry- and technology-related sights in Nagoya, but within easy reach are traditional thatched farmhouses and terraced rice paddies, which makes for an interesting mix of old and new.

-Things to do
+Things to do: Nagoya

-Shop and fly
+Shop downtown Sakae and Osu

 When to go